-Our Preserves remain open to the public who are able to walk from their homes.
+Our Preserves remain open to the public.
 Please be respectful to our neighbors and our community and do not park on streets surrounding the preserves.

 While on trails, keep 6 feet from others and only hike with members of your household.
 The County now also recommends wearing a mask in public.